Academic Support Programs

 Writing Completed at least one W course or one C course

 Drop-in Tutors have to be able to work in Mary Gates Hall Commons from Sundays through Thursdays from 7 pm - 11 pm.
 Tutors do not work every night but must be available in evenings.
 Shifts are 4 hours long and each tutor works 2-3 shifts (nights) a week.
-Schedule changes quarterly based on your availability but tutors are assigned shifts for the week based on team and subject availability.
+Schedule changes quarterly based on tutor availability but tutors are assigned shifts for the week based on team and subject availability.

 • Hours: Work 8-12 hours per week throughout the academic year (excludes breaks)